strizhechenko/jinjarg/README.md

 # jinjarg

-CLI-template renderer like m4 but based on jinja
+CLI-template renderer like m4 but based on jinja2 and argparse.

 ## Installation